Transplanter

 A transplanter is an agricultural machine used for transplanting seedlings to the field.
 Transplanters greatly reduce time required to transplant seedlings compared to manual transplanting.
-Among the crops that are transplanted with transplanters are strawberries, vegetables, tomatoes, cabbages, tobacco and rice.
+Among the crops that are transplanted with transplanters are tomatoes, Chinese cabbage, cabbage, lettuce, and rice.

-Semi-automatic mechanical transplanters are a common type, which can be self-propelled, or towed by a tractor at a low speed.
-A row of three to six operators feed seedlings from germination trays into hoppers which feed into the delivery mechanism.
+Semi-automatic transplanters require seedlings to be manually fed into the transplanter, which limits operating speed and operating time.
+They have been developed for bare-root seedlings as well as seedlings with soil.
+Fully automatic transplanters are faster and require less labor.
+However, they require seedlings to be in paper pots.

+Transplanters may be self-propelled, towed on tractors, or ridden on.